October 2023 in Kyoto, Japan: Crowds, Weather & Events

 Despite this, the end of the month is our top recommendation for when to visit Kyoto in October.
 Crowds are higher as compared to the beginning of the month, but they’re still low to moderate as compared to the rest of the year.

-Ultimately, that’s our expectation for October 2022 events, crowds, and weather in Kyoto.
-With all of that said, we don’t want to mislead–Kyoto is a popular destination for domestic travel among the Japanese, so the city and its popular spots won’t be completely devoid of crowds.
-However, there will be few international visitors, and those do have a huge impact on Kyoto’s visitor numbers.
+Ultimately, that’s our expectation for October 2023 events, crowds, and weather in Kyoto.
+The city is a popular destination for domestic travel among the Japanese, so Kyoto and its popular spots won’t be completely devoid of crowds even if it’s less busy than in November, or if international travel has not fully recovered.

 All in all, October in general–but particularly later in the month–is a great time to visit Kyoto, Japan!
 The weather and seasonal event lineup both improve later in the month to a far greater degree than crowds worsen.
 Both the Festival of the Ages and Kurama Fire Festival are not to be missed, and leaves will begin turning at the end of the month at higher elevations, resulting in a sneak peek at fall colors season.